MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

-# Lab 3 - Exercise 1 - Configure Retention Policies
+# Lab 3 - Exercise 1 - Configure retention policies

 In this lab, you are Joni Sherman, a Compliance Administrator at Contoso Ltd. in Texas.
 Your task is to implement retention policies to comply with state regulations, which allow records to be deleted after three years.
 You'll configure various retention policies across the organization to ensure data is managed and retained according to these legal requirements.

 **Tasks**:

 1. Create a company-wide retention policy
-1. Create a location-based retention policies with filter
+1. Create a Teams retention policy with specific user selection
 1. Create a retention policy with PowerShell
-1. Create a retention policy with an adaptive scope
+1. Create an adaptive retention policy for legal and retail documents
 1. Test the adaptive scope policy

 ## Task 1 – Create a company-wide retention policy